Guide to: Ceiling fan extension drop rods

 Put on the canopy and make sure the fan is secured properly.
 Suspended/false ceilings might call for special mounting brackets for additional safety.

 If you need any help with choosing the right extension rod, get in touch with our creoven service team.
-Give us a call or use our chat system.
-Otherwise you can also send us an email to email@example.com
+Give us a call or send us an email to email@example.com

 Emails with attached pictures of your room help us to get a clear picture of your situation.